Mim has been a member of the same church for over forty years.

 Let’s flip this around:

 Laura has attended the same church for over twenty years.
 She’s the first to volunteer for special events.
-She loves her position as head usher, training newbies on how to make everyone feel welcome to her church.
+She loves her position as head usher, training newbies on how to make everyone feel welcome in her church.

 Two months ago, her eighty-year-old mother had a stroke.
 When her mother, Mim, was released from the hospital, Laura brought her into her home rather than placing her in a facility.
 Because her mother needed temporary round-the-clock care, Laura hasn’t attended church.